-- 1. A petition is filed with the court. - a.
-If the petitioner is under an existing order, including alternative treatment or combined hospitalization\alternative treatment, the petition is not to be accepted by the court, since anyone on a current order cannot be removed from LEIN. - b.
-If the petitioner has a new pending petition for hospitalization, the LEIN removal petition will not be set for hearing. - c.
-If the petitioner was not under a treatment order, and no hearing on a new petition was pending, a hearing will be scheduled on petition. - 1.
-Filing Fee None. - 2.
-Form Used MC 239, Removal of Entry From LEIN - 3.
-The petitioner fills out the form.
-There is no right to a court-appointed attorney for this type of petition. - 4.
-Petition will be set for hearing in same manner as any other item on the mental health docket. - 5.
-An attorney will be assigned by the court to review the petition. - a.
+- 4. Petition will be set for hearing in same manner as any other item on the mental health docket. - ii.
+If the petitioner is under an existing order, including alternative treatment or combined hospitalization/alternative treatment, the petition is not to be accepted by the court, since anyone on a current order cannot be removed from LEIN. - iii.
+If the petitioner has a new pending petition for hospitalization, the LEIN removal petition will not be set for hearing. - iv.
+If the petitioner was not under a treatment order, and no hearing on a new petition was pending, a hearing will be scheduled on petition. - v.
+An attorney will be assigned by the court to review the petition. - 1.
 The lawyer's role is that of a Guardian Ad Litem, i.e., investigate and report findings in writing to the judge to whom the matter was assigned.
-NOTE: The lawyer does not represent the person seeking the LEIN removal order. - b.
-Unless directed by the judge, the Guardian Ad Litem is not required to attend the hearing. - 2.
+NOTE: The lawyer does not represent the person seeking the LEIN removal order. - 2.
+Unless directed by the judge, the Guardian Ad Litem is not required to attend the hearing.

+vi.
 Court Hearing

-- a.
-The court will determine if it is appropriate to grant the petition to remove the order from the LEIN. - b.
-If the petition is granted, the court will prepare the order of removal and forward it to the Michigan State Police.
+- 1. The court will determine if it is appropriate to grant the petition to remove the order from the LEIN. - 2.
+If the petition is granted, the court will prepare the order of removal and forward it to the Michigan State Police. - a.
+SCAO Form Used: Removal of Entry from LEIN (MC239)

-VIII.
+VII.
 PRACTICE TIPS FROM THE BENCH AND BAR

-A. In General
+a.
+In General

+- i.
 The first duty of a Guardian Ad Litem is to personally visit the alleged incapacitated individual.
 MCL 700.5305(1)(a).
 Visits with the alleged incapacitated individual may be conducted in-person or using video technology.
-Personal visits, both in person and video visits, present situations requiring different approaches to successfully complete an interview.

-Here a few suggestions to keep in mind when conducting in-person and video visits:
+Personal visits, both in person and video visits, present situations requiring different approaches to successfully complete an interview. - ii.
+Here a few suggestions to keep in mind when conducting in-person and video visits: - 1.
 Always remember to be polite to the person you are interviewing.
-Many of these individuals may suffer from dementia and\or mental illness which can cause their behavior to be erratic and contribute to an unkempt home.
-As Guardian Ad Litem, you are part of the process to enable assistance to help improve their situation.
+Many of these individuals may suffer from dementia and/or mental illness which can cause their behavior to be erratic and contribute to an unkempt home.
+As Guardian Ad Litem, you are part of the process to enable assistance to help improve their situation. - 2.
 Help to lower the emotional temperature, not raise it.
-Be aware of an individual's non-verbal cues, i.e., do they appear to be defensive, relaxed, fearful, etc.; also consider what appears to be the individual's physical and mental condition, adjust your approach accordingly.

-This is especially important when you are dealing with confrontational\agitated siblings\children or other family members and unrelated persons who insist on being part of the interview process.
+Be aware of an individual's non-verbal cues, i.e., do they appear to be defensive, relaxed, fearful, etc.; also consider what appears to be the individual's physical and mental condition, adjust your approach accordingly. - a.
+This is especially important when you are dealing with confrontational or agitated family members and unrelated persons who insist on being part of the interview process.
 In these scenarios, politely let the person know that you must meet with the alleged incapacitated individual separately.
 Also advise the person that upon conclusion of your interview you will want to talk with the individual to include their concerns.

-B. In Person Visits
+b.
+In Person Visits